gaoliyao/gaoliyao.github.io/index.md

 ## Education
 2017 - 2020 Student at Purdue University, Mathematics with Computer Science.
-GPA: 3.89
+(3.89)

 2020 - now Student at University of Washington, Statistics.
+(4.00)

 ## Honors and Awards: